-12. Grounds for Challenge
+13. Grounds for Challenge

 - 1 Any arbitrator may be challenged if circumstances exist that give rise to justifiable doubts as to the arbitrator's impartiality or independence. - 2 A party may challenge the arbitrator appointed by it only for reasons of which it becomes aware after the appointment has been made. - 3.
-In the event that an arbitrator fails to act or in the event of the de jure or de facto impossibility of his or her performing his or her functions, the procedure in respect of the challenge of an arbitrator as provided in article 13 shall apply.
+In the event that an arbitrator fails to act or in the event of the de jure or de facto impossibility of his or her performing his or her functions, the procedure in respect of the challenge of an arbitrator as provided in article 14 shall apply.

-13. Challenge Procedure
+14. Challenge Procedure

-- A party that intends to challenge an arbitrator shall send notice of its challenge within 15 days after it has been notified of the appointment of the challenged arbitrator, or within 15 days after the circumstances mentioned in articles 11 and 12 became known to that party. - 2 The notice of challenge shall be communicated to all other parties, to the arbitrator who is challenged and to the other arbitrators.
+- A party that intends to challenge an arbitrator shall send notice of its challenge within 15 days after it has been notified of the appointment of the challenged arbitrator, or within 15 days after the circumstances mentioned in articles 11, 12 and 13 became known to that party. - 2 The notice of challenge shall be communicated to all other parties, to the arbitrator who is challenged and to the other arbitrators.
 The notice of challenge shall state the reasons for the challenge. - 3.
 When an arbitrator has been challenged by a party, all parties may agree to the challenge, in which case the arbitrator shall withdraw from his or her office.
 The arbitrator may also, after the challenge, withdraw from his or her office.
 In neither case does this imply acceptance of the validity of the grounds for the challenge. - 4.
 If, within 15 days from the date of the notice of challenge, all parties do not agree to the challenge or the challenged arbitrator does not withdraw, the party making the challenge may elect to pursue it.
 In that case, within 30 days from the date of the notice of challenge, it shall seek a decision on the challenge by the Association.

-14. Replacement of an Arbitrator
+15. Replacement of an Arbitrator

-- Subject to paragraph 2, in any event where an arbitrator has to be replaced during the course of the arbitral proceedings, a substitute arbitrator shall be appointed or chosen pursuant to the procedure provided for in articles 8 to 11 that was applicable to the appointment or choice of the arbitrator being replaced.
-This procedure shall apply even if during the process of appointing the arbitrator to be replaced, a party had failed to exercise its right to appoint or to participate in the appointment. - If, at the request of a party, the Association determines that, in view of the exceptional circumstances of the case, it would be justified for a party to be deprived of its right to appoint a substitute arbitrator, the Association may, after giving an opportunity to the parties and the remaining arbitrators to express their views: - (a) Appoint the substitute arbitrator; or - (b) After the closure of the hearings, authorise the other arbitrators to proceed with the arbitration and make any decision or award.
+- 1 Subject to paragraph 2, in any event where an arbitrator has to be replaced during the course of the arbitral proceedings, a substitute arbitrator shall be appointed or chosen pursuant to the procedure provided for in articles 8 to 12 that was applicable to the appointment or choice of the arbitrator being replaced.
+This procedure shall apply even if during the process of appointing the arbitrator to be replaced, a party had failed to exercise its right to appoint or to participate in the appointment. - 2 If, at the request of a party, the Association determines that, in view of the exceptional circumstances of the case, it would be justified for a party to be deprived of its right to appoint a substitute arbitrator, the Association may, after giving an opportunity to the parties and the remaining arbitrators to express their views: - (a) Appoint the substitute arbitrator; or - (b) After the closure of the proceedings under article 33, authorise the other arbitrators to proceed with the arbitration and make any decision or award.

-15. Repetition of Hearings in the Event of the Replacement of an Arbitrator replaced ceased to perform his or her functions, unless the arbitral tribunal, after consultation with the parties, decides otherwise.
+16. Repetition of Hearings in the Event of the Replacement of an Arbitrator

-If an arbitrator is replaced, the proceedings shall resume at the stage where the arbitrator who was
+If an arbitrator is replaced, the proceedings shall resume at the stage where the arbitrator who was replaced ceased to perform his or her functions, unless the arbitral tribunal, after consultation with the parties, decides otherwise.

-16. Exclusion of Liability
+17. Exclusion of Liability